SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 - `name` - is a `Translatable` object used to translate column heading to the language currently set in a storefront.
 If `key` value was provided it also requires to have a representation in trasnlation file.
 - `value` - is a dot notation string which refers to specified `OrderEntry` attribute (check available attributes in `order.model.ts`).

-Below can be found an example of default configuration:
+Here is an example of default configuration:

 ```ts
 export: {